aaronhma/algorithms/techniques/sorting/radix-sort/README.md

 ([Source](https://www.interviewcake.com/concept/python3/radix-sort))

-**NOTE: The number of steps taken depends on the max value in the array.**
+**NOTE: The number of steps taken depends on the size of the max value in the array.**